 d.
 Employees, directors and officers of Wounded Warriors Canada, and any family of the foregoing, are not eligible for this scholarship.

 2. Students will be able to apply to the scholarship via the Wounded Warriors Canada website, and are to be submitted on-line.
-Applications open May 16th, 2017.
-Final deadline for applications is July 31st, 2017.
+Applications are now closed for 2017.

 3. Incomplete applications will not be considered.